Relaxation dynamics, Softness and Fragility of Microgels with Interpenetrated Polymer Networks: Experimental Methods

-The investigated samples were IPN microgels synthesized by a sequential free radical polymerization method, then purified, liophylized and diluted in water to the desired concentration under magnetic stirring for 1 day.
-A more detailed description of the preparation protocol is reported in Ref.~\cite{NigroJCP2015, NigroCSA2017}.
 Samples at different concentrations were obtained by dilution at pH close to 5.5.
-The respective particle concentrations $\phi$=nV$_0$ were calculated from the number density n=$N_A \rho/M_w$ where $N_A$ is the Avogadro number, $\rho$ the density, $M_w$ the molecular weight of the particles and $V_0=\frac{4}{3}\pi R_0^3$ is the microgel particle volume at infinite dilution.
-Measurements were performed on aqueous suspensions of IPN microgels at five PAAc content ($C_{PAAc}$=4 \%, $C_{PAAc}$=9 \%, $C_{PAAc}$=20 \%, $C_{PAAc}$=23 \%, $C_{PAAc}$=29 \%), fixed temperature above the VPTT ($T$=311 K), different particle concentrations in the range $C_w$=(0.05 $\div$ 5) \% and acidic pH (pH $\sim$ 5.5) in the $Q$ range $Q$=(0.006 $\div$ 0.063) nm$^{-1}$ below the peak of the static structure factor.
-The particles radius of the investigated samples at $T$=311 K is: $C_{PAAc}$=4 \% R=(26 $\pm$ 3) nm, $C_{PAAc}$=9 \% R=(56 $\pm$ 4) nm, $C_{PAAc}$=20 \% R=(68 $\pm$ 3) nm, $C_{PAAc}$=23 \% R=(103 $\pm$ 4) nm, $C_{PAAc}$=29 \%) R=(130 $\pm$ 2) nm.
-It increases with PAAc content as reported in~\cite{NigroSciRep2018}.
+Measurements were performed on aqueous suspensions of IPN microgels at the five PAAc content indicated above, fixed temperature above the VPTT ($T$=311 K), different weight concentrations $C_w$=(0.05 $\div$ 5) \% and acidic pH (pH $\sim$ 5.5) in the $Q$ range $Q$=(0.006 $\div$ 0.063) nm$^{-1}$ below the peak of the static structure factor.
+We did not observe any indication of aging during the measurements.
+The particles radii of the investigated samples at $T$=311 K are: $C_{PAAc}$=2.6 \% R=(26 $\pm$ 1) nm, $C_{PAAc}$=10.6 \% R=(52 $\pm$ 2) nm, $C_{PAAc}$=15.7 \% R=(68 $\pm$ 3) nm, $C_{PAAc}$=19.2 \% R=(89 $\pm$ 2) nm, $C_{PAAc}$=24.6 \% R=(130 $\pm$ 2) nm; they increase with PAAc content as reported in Ref.~\cite{NigroJCIS2019}.
+An example of the temperature behaviour of hydrodynamic radius for $C_{PAAc}$=24.6 \% and $C_w$=0.01 \% is reported in Fig.~\ref{fig:g2Z}(b).